mprib/caliscope/README.md

 The current `main` is no longer targetting the webcam based workflow, so if you would like to play around with that I would recommend installing from PyPI or going back to an [older version](https://github.com/mprib/pyxy3d/tree/f0c69821c3a744d16b5bc44bbba0f9763a9a279c)

+UPDATE (12/1/2023): The end of November came and went.
+Progress has been made and I'm now on a final push through the weekend to try to knit things together.

 <div align="center"><img src = "pyxy3d/gui/icons/pyxy_logo.svg" width = "150"></div>

 <div align="center">